iranges package

 Returns:

-If in_place = False, a new IRanges is returned with the reflected intervals.
+If in_place = False, a new IRanges is returned with the reflected ranges.
 Otherwise, the current object is directly modified and a reference to it is returned.

 resize(width, fix='start', in_place=False)[source]